The Five Problems of Irreversibility: First Problem: The Source of Irreversibility in Thermodynamics

 \section{First Problem: The Source of Irreversibility in Thermodynamics}

-As discussed in \cref{theproblem}, entropy and irreversibility are studied in two fields of physics: Thermodynamics, which is a phenomenological theory of macroscopic states, and statistical mechanics, which describes macroscopic systems by developing a statistical description of its microscopic constituents.
-One of the aims of statistical mechanics - though by no means the only one - is to provide a microscopic justification of the principles that are introduced as axioms on the level of thermodynamics.
+As discussed in \cref{theproblem}, entropy and irreversibility are studied in two fields of physics: Thermodynamics, which is a phenomenological theory of macroscopic states, and statistical mechanics, which describes macroscopic systems by developing a statistical description of their microscopic constituents.
+One of the aims of statistical mechanics - though by no means the only one - is to provide a microscopic justification for the principles that are introduced as axioms on the level of thermodynamics.
 Here, we are interested in a particular property of thermodynamics, namely the existence of irreversible processes.
 If we wish to figure out where in the transition from microscopic to macroscopic physics these come into play, a good way to start is therefore to first figure out in which of the axioms of thermodynamics irreversibility can be found, and then to have a look at the microscopic foundations of that particular axiom.

-\citetbjps[pp. 313-315]{Uffink2001} attributes the difficulty of locating the temporal asymmetry in thermodynamics to the absence of equations of motion.
+\citet[pp. 313-315]{Uffink2001} attributes the difficulty of locating the temporal asymmetry in thermodynamics to the absence of equations of motion.
 A typical understanding of time-reversal symmetry is that a theory has this symmetry if, when we time-reverse a temporal evolution that is allowed by the theory, the resulting (backwards) evolution would also be allowed by the theory.
 It is not immediately clear how to apply this definition to a theory that is not primarily concerned with time evolutions.

 Thermodynamics is based on four axioms (\ZT{Haupts\"atze}), namely the zeroth law (transitivity of thermal equilibrium), the first law (conservation of energy), the second law (entropy cannot decrease) and the third law (a system cannot reach zero temperature).
 In physics textbooks, the second law typically gets credit for irreversibility.
 This law was stated in \cref{theproblem} as \ZT{Entropy cannot decrease in a closed system}.
-Although this is a very common understanding, it is very difficult to state the content of the second law in a precise way since it exists in many different forms that are not fully equivalent and have differing connections to the arrow of time.
+Although this is a very common understanding, it is very difficult to state the content of the second law in a precise way since it exists in many different forms that are not fully equivalent and have differing connections to the arrow of time. \citet[p.
+306]{Uffink2001}, who has analyzed this point in detail, has compared the interpretation of the second law to the interpretation of a work from Shakespeare.